deepankverma/social_distancing/README.md

 # OpenCV based human detection and social distance measurement.

-# Requirements:
-Use Anaconda for Python 3.7 to create environment from `environment.yml`

 # Steps to reproduce the code in Windows 10:

 * Step 1: Install Anaconda as Administrator for Windows (3.7 Version) https://www.anaconda.com/distribution/#windows